WBCS Syllabus 2021

 General Studies-II Science and Scientific & Technological advancement, Environment, General Knowledge and

-The Constitution of India and Indian Economy including role and functions of the Reserve Bank of India.
+The Constitution of India and Indian Economy including the role and functions of the Reserve Bank of India.

 Arithmetic and Test of Reasoning.
 The Compulsory Mathematics paper will be of the standard of Madhyamik Examination of the Board of Secondary Education, West Bengal.